 Children know how to dose themselves with just the right amount of fear, for them, and for that knowledge to operate they must be in charge of their own play.1

 It’s hard to cope with risks in a safety-oriented culture.
-Parents As people helping self-directed learners, we could have dealt with the issue risky play by systematically eliminating risks.
+As people helping self-directed learners, we could have dealt with the issue of risky play by systematically eliminating risks.
 When I think about modern American parenting, safety culture, and the risk of lawsuits damaging our program, I become afraid to let the kids take chances.
 But the more I see kids learning to self-regulate their fear and aggression, the more I come to the conclusion that it is the most important thing they could possibly be doing.

 Pillow Fights as Anger Management